tibetan-nlp/annodoc/index.md

 > Preferring content words as heads maximizes parallelism between languages because content words vary less than function words between languages.
 In particular, one commonly finds the same grammatical relation being expressed by morphology in some languages or constructions and by function words in other languages or constructions, while some languages may not mark the information at all (such as not marking tense or definiteness).

-This advantage is also be evident when investigating a single language from a diachronic perspective.
-LIM examines predicate-argument structure in Old, Classical, and Modern Tibetan, a period spanning over one century and one that witnesses changes in argument and predicate marking over time.
+This advantage is also evident when investigating a single language from a diachronic perspective.
+LIM examines predicate-argument structure in Old, Classical, and Modern Tibetan, a period spanning over a century - a period that witnessed significant changes in argument and predicate marking.
 A particular predicate might mark its agent with one case marker at one stage, and another at another stage.
 Viewing predicate-argument annotation as a relation between content words allows us to both abstract over such differences and